Comparison

 Feature Eugene pgfence

-Language Rust TypeScript (Node.js native)
+Language Rust (single static binary) TypeScript (Node.js native)

 Trace: catalog inspection Yes (relfilenode diffs) Yes (pg_class, pg_constraint, pg_index diffs)